Fliplet/fliplet-cli/docs/API/fliplet-ui-actions.md

     {
       label: 'Share URL',
       action: function (i) {
-        // i will be 2
+        // i will be 1
         Fliplet.Communicate.shareURL(mapUrl);
       }
     }
   ],
   cancel: 'Dismiss'
 }).then(function(i){
-  // i will be 1 or 2 depending on users's choice
+  // i will be 0 or 1 depending on users's choice
   // ...or undefined if user chooses chooses "Dismiss" });
 ```